zumba/mongounit/README.md

 ## Note about PHP Versions

-PHP 5.3 and 5.4 are no longer actively supported.
-If you are using these version, stick to v1.2.0 of mongounit or below, however it is recommended to stop using these versions of PHP.
+PHP 5.5 and below are no longer actively supported.
+If you are using these version, stick with previous versions of mongounit, however it is recommended to stop using these versions of PHP.